 The path is a simple out-and-back and links up with the Ruth Bascom Riverbank Path System just passed Valley River Center.
 The trails are wheelchair and jogging stroller accessible, and you may find yourself sharing them with leashed dogs and cyclists.
 There is parking at the trailhead on Goodpasture Island Rd.

 The Amazon North Trail is a recently refurbished chip trail that loops on one side of Amazon Creek, while a paved path system meanders the other side between the Amazon and Hilyard community centers.
 Set within lush meadows and woodland, these trails are popular for running or strolling.
 Vicinity amenities include a skate park, children's playground, seasonal public swimming pool, a dog park and public restrooms.
-In the summer there is a farmers' market one day a week and free Shakespeare performances held outside on the weekends.
+In the summer there is a farmers' market one day a week and free Shakespeare performances held outside on August weekends.
 The trails link up with the Amazon South chip trail which encircles Amazon Creek, crisscrossed with many footbridges and culminating in a small park.
 Because of the many loops, bridges and continuing paths, the chip trails are easily customized to fit your endurance.
 The portion of paved path is out and back along the creek's east bank by the community centers, and if you walk further south there is a paved bike path paralleling the east portion of the Amazon South jogging trail.
 Please do not ride bicycles on the chip trails — stick to the paved bike routes.
 If walking with a cup of coffee in hand is a perk, stop by the new Provisions South or Hideaway Cafe at the northeast end of the trail.

 In Southeast Eugene near the Amazon SouthTrail, this community park showcases large playing fields, a children's playground and picnic pavilions.
-Edging the park are paved paths which make a nice loop.
-Follow the west leading trail back through the park and over a footbridge for additional steps on the gentle uphill paved path that courses through the meadow.
+Edging the park are paved paths that make a nice loop.
+Follow the west-leading trail back through the park and over a footbridge for additional steps on the gentle uphill paved path that courses through the meadow.
 This is a great spot to see deer and watch for wildlife.

 Fern Ridge Path